-Can dogs eat milk products?
+Can dogs drink milk or eat dairy products?

-Symptoms of lactose intolerance
+What are the symptoms of lactose intolerance

-The symptoms of lactose intolerance typically involve intestinal discomfort.
+The symptoms of lactose intolerance typically involve intestinal discomfort and symptoms will start within thirty minutes to two hours after ingestion of a dairy product.
 However, they are not generally life-threatening unless they continue for an extended period of time.
-The main symptoms are:
+The main symptoms in dogs are:

-- Abdominal tenderness or pain
+Abdominal tenderness or pain

-Symptoms will start within thirty minutes to two hours after ingestion of a dairy product.
+It is important to note that puppies that need to be bottle fed (for example if separated from the mother too early) must be fed special puppy milk e.g. brands such as Beaphar Lactol Puppy milk or Royal Canin baby dog milk.
+Do not feed pre-weaned puppies cows or goats milk.
 Lactose concentrations in a nursing bitch’s milk is about 3%, whereas cow’s milk contains 5%.
 So, even unweaned puppies may not produce enough lactase to digest cow's milk properly, and may show signs of lactose intolerance.

 What can you do to help your dog?